vscode-neovim/vscode-neovim/README.md

 ### Troubleshooting

--   Set the `vscode-neovim.logLevel` setting to "info", then restart vscode.
-View the logs via `Output: Focus on Output View` and select `vscode-neovim`.
+-   View the logs via `Output: Focus on Output View` and select `vscode-neovim`.
 -   Enable `vscode-neovim.neovimClean` in VSCode settings, which starts Nvim _without_ your plugins (`nvim --clean`).
     Nvim plugins can do _anything_.
 Visual effects in particular can cause visual artifacts. vscode-neovim does its best to merge the visual effects of Nvim and VSCode, but it's far from perfect.
 You may need to disable some Nvim plugins